abhishekkrthakur/tez/README.md

-# tez: Train PyTorch Models Fasterrrr.....
+# tez: train pytorch models fasterrrrr.......

-*NOTE:* Currently, we are not accepting any pull requests!
+**NOTE:** Currently, we are not accepting any pull requests!
 All PRs will be closed.
 If you want a feature or something doesn't work, please create an issue.

 tez (तेज़ / تیز) means sharp, fast & active.
 This is a simple, to-the-point, library to make your pytorch training easy.

-*Note:* This library is in very early-stage currently!
+**Note:** This library is in very early-stage currently!
 So, there might be breaking changes.

-Idea around tez is simple:
+### Idea around tez is simple:

 - keep things as simple as possible
 - make it as customizable as possible